 Among the birds and animals I saw on this trip were Puffins, Grey Seals, Kittiwakes, Guillemots and Shags but it varies at different times of year.
 The onboard commentary and the NT Ranger’s talk provide plenty of specialised information on what birds are there and the history of the islands.

-With thanks to the crew of the St Cuthbert II from Billy Shiels Boat Trips (Other cruises are available) and the National Trust Rangers on Inner Farne for a great day out and a reminder that there is more to the Farne Islands than the puffins.
+With thanks to the crew of the St Cuthbert II from Billy Shiels Boat Trips (Other cruises are available) and the NT Rangers on Inner Farne for a great day out and a reminder that there is more to the Farne Islands than the puffins.

-I have listed a selection of six of my favourite short, easy walks (under 5 miles long) in Northumberland, hand picked because they contain some lovely places.
+I have listed a selection of six of my favourite easy short walks (under 5 miles long) in Northumberland, hand picked because they contain some lovely places.
 Take your pick from castles, waterfalls, grey seals, St Cuthbert’s Chapel, puffins, scheduled ancient monuments, salmon fishermen and pristine beaches on walks which are suitable for all the family.
 They all have easy parking and facilities such as pubs, cafes and shops nearby, details of which are included on the page.
 Take a look at Six Shorts in the Northumberland section.

-This short linear 2.5 mile / 4 km walk was from Cullercoats lifeboat station on the North East coast past Tynemouth Castle to Front Street at Tynemouth near the mouth of the River Tyne and the port of North Shields.
-The beginning and end of the walk were near to stations on the Newcastle metro system.
-It was awash with plenty of cafes and restaurants along the route for refreshments, and the weekend market at Tynemouth station was in full flow.
-A flag system even indicated that swimming was permitted there today which is not a very common occurrence.
+This short linear 2.5 mile / 4 km walk was from Cullercoats Metro past the lifeboat station on the North East coast, and Tynemouth Castle to Front Street at Tynemouth near the mouth of the River Tyne.
+The beginning and end of the walk were near to Cullercoats and Tynemouth stations on the Newcastle metro system.